kylechadha/portfolio-go/content/post/learning_to_learn.md

 Should you try to read the source code for Docker or some other massive open source project?
 No, probably not.
 It will be nebulous and intimidating, and unless you spend days on the endeavor (or are already quite gifted), chances are you won't have the context to learn much beyond coding style.

 But you should definitely try to read other people's code when it relates to what you're working on.
 If you're implementing a new feature at work and are having trouble with <a href="http://nathanleclaire.com/blog/2013/11/30/fear-and-loathing-with-golang-and-angular-js" target="_blank">how Go's HTTP handler interacts with Angular</a>, read the Go source code.
-You'll learn how the things you use actually work, discover new patterns, and (if it's high quality open source code,) learn how to write code idiomatically and in a manner that's easy for others to understand as well.
+You'll learn how the things you use actually work, discover new patterns, and learn to write code idiomatically.

 Another great opportunity to read code is where your code touches other's in a code base.
 Updating something in a controller?
-Explore how the router and handlers work so you know what type of data you'll be receiving.
+Explore how the router and handlers work.
 Using someone else's service?
 Read the service.
 What edge cases do they handle for, that you should be thinking about as well?

 One last thing worth mentioning here is that reading code really means reading _and playing with_ code.
 You have to get it up and running, step through it with a debugger, use print statements, whatever, to actually understand how the data flows through the application.